scientific-python/specs/spec-0008/index.md

 #### Restrict permitted actions in workflows

 GitHub allows restricting the actions that workflows can use via the repository actions permissions settings at `https://github.com/$ORG/$PROJECT/settings/actions`.
-A reasonable default is to select
+A reasonable default is to select the

-> Allow $ORG, and select non-$ORG, actions and reusable workflows
+* Allow $ORG, and select non-$ORG, actions and reusable workflows

-and the suboptions:
+option and the suboptions:

 * Allow actions created by GitHub
 * Allow specified actions and reusable workflows